MatheusKS95/MatheusKS95/README.md

 I'm a freelance programmer.
 I use Bitbucket and Github to host most of my own projects.
 I'm currently working in a videogame of my own.
 I'm also working with helper libraries for video game development, real-time rendering and utilities.
 Most of my code is written in C, but I know other languages as well (including, but not limited to: Java, C#, Lua, JavaScript).

 #### I'm learning 🌱
-Currently I'm learning modern and next-gen graphics APIs in order to work on my games and to improving my C and shading knowledge.
-So, this includes SDL GPU API and WebGPU (on desktop), also planning to get my hands dirty with Vulkan, and I already use OpenGL 4+ on some of projects.
+Currently I'm learning modern and next-gen graphics APIs in order to work on my games and to improving my C and shading knowledge - currently using SDL GPU API for my newer projects.
+Also planning to get my hands dirty with Vulkan.
+I worked with OpenGL 4+ on past projects, currently porting some of them to raylib.
 I'm also learning new libraries (and creating them) and using them to work with my tools.

 #### Portfolio 🧲
 You can see my portfolio [here][portfolio].
 It's in Portuguese and WIP.